Queensland Aquatic Macroinvertebrate Collection

-Photograph of freshwater clams (Family: Sphaeriidae (at top) and Cyrenidae (formerly Corbiculidae - with dark marks); which can be difficult to separate.
-Corbiculidae have distinct growth rings and teeth on the hinge, while Sphaeriidae do not have teeth and at most faint growth rings).
-Interestingly the Sphaeriidae use parental care and brood their young in their gills (called marsupia) before releasing them as juveniles.

 The Aquatic Macroinvertebrate Collection is a Queensland Government scientific collection based in Queensland, Australia.
 The collection consists of aquatic macroinvertebrate (large invertebrates) specimens from rivers, streams, springs, wetlands, and other freshwater sources in Queensland.

 The distribution of sampling sites is extensive and covers many bioregions and most river catchments in Queensland – from the arid and semi-arid dryland rivers of the Lake Eyre basin, to the Wet Tropics and monsoonal areas of northern Queensland.
 As such, the collection is considered invaluable by the Queensland Government for many environmental decisions as it offers an environmental benchmark for future economic development.
 The collection and associated data continue to support water planning and environmental impact assessment decisions.

 The Aquatic Macroinvertebrate Collection supports activities integral to the: